Posted on 2/05/2018 by Rachel Hough

 I'm here to champion the Manager and let me explain why.

 I see Management and Leadership roles as quite different, sometimes both roles are carried out by the same person in an SME, but in all honestly it's rare to see both carried out well.
 They require different skills and therefore behaviours to be successful.
-Whilst the leader will have the ideas, be the inspiration and the visionary, and in doing so will set the scene for the culture, someone else would is usually needed to be the practical one; to translate this information into an effective management process, to provide the consistency and to prevent the ideas factory going into overdrive leading to an everchanging landscape where the end point is hard to reach.
+Whilst the leader will have the ideas, be the inspiration and the visionary, and in doing so will set the scene for the culture, someone else is usually needed to be the practical one; to translate this information into an effective management process, to provide the consistency and to prevent the ideas factory going into overdrive leading to an everchanging landscape where the end point is hard to reach.
 Let's celebrate the Manager and their strengths!
-Good ones are vital to a companies success and it's their actions which will influence your staff retention levels and provide the backbone for your companies reputation with customers and competitors, thus positioning you as an employee of choice.
+Good ones are vital for success and it's their actions which will influence your staff retention levels and provide the backbone for your companies reputation with customers and competitors, thus positioning you as an employee of choice.
 Doesn't sound so stick in the mud now, does it?

 So, which one are you?

 Start with your natural strengths, generally we like doing what we are good at!
 If you can't identify your natural strengths, behavioural profiling can be a useful instrument to examine this from a scientific stance.
-A Manager and Leader may well have similar profiles or corssovers, but the detail will be undoubtably different, especially if the leader is an entrepreneur (a real one!).
-Within the management masterclasses that I run, the "What Sort Of Manager Are You?" programme frequently produced those light bulb moments, when people realising that they aren't always operating in the style inferred and required by the job role.
+A Manager and Leader may well have similar profiles or crossovers, but the detail will be undoubtably different, especially if the leader is an entrepreneur (a real one!).
+Within the management masterclasses that I run, the "What Sort Of Manager Are You?" programme frequently produces those light bulb moments, when people realising that they aren't always operating in the style inferred and required by the job role.
 Is this fixable?
-Yes, generally, if they have a toe in a different operating style.
+Yes, ususally, if they have a toe in a different operating style.
 I see this more frequently when people have been promoted through the ranks without clear role definition, seperation or expectations.
 Training is undoubtably useful, new managers cannot simply acquire the management skill set by osmosis!
 Once the skill set is gained, coaching to assist the transition between job roles and corresponding operating styles will serve to make the path easier and ensure productivity in role is reached far sooner than being left to it.

 So what's the moral of the story?